Back to BlogMarket Spotlight

 Guyana economic growth and oil production visualization

 Guyana has emerged as the world's fastest-growing economy, transforming from a small South American nation to a major oil producer in less than a decade.
-With GDP growth exceeding 25% annually and oil production approaching 650,000 barrels per day, Guyana presents unprecedented opportunities for investors, businesses, and market researchers.
+With real GDP growth of 19.3% in 2025 (World Bank, NY.GDP.MKTP.KD.ZG, 2025) — among the highest ever recorded globally — and oil production exceeding 645,000 barrels per day, Guyana presents unprecedented opportunities for investors, businesses, and market researchers.

 The Guyana Growth Story

 ExxonMobil's 2015 discovery of the Liza field in the Stabroek Block offshore Guyana triggered one of the most dramatic economic transformations in modern history.
-What was once a $3.5 billion economy has grown to over $21 billion, with projections suggesting GDP could exceed $50 billion by 2030.
+Guyana's GDP grew from approximately $3.5 billion in 2015 to USD 27.1 billion in 2025 (World Bank, NY.GDP.MKTP.CD, 2025), with some industry forecasts projecting GDP could exceed $50 billion by 2030.

 Guyana Economic Snapshot 2025